-The questions align with the Professional Competencies outlined in Section 1.3 and are derived from the BCEDA Economic Development Leadership Learning Exchange (formerly Western Economic Development Course).
+The questions align with the Professional Competencies outlined in Section 1.3 and are derived from the BCEDA Economic Development Leadership Learning Exchange.
 This comprehensive program covers the different aspects of economic development in BC.
 Additional content for the exam will come from manuals available from BCEDA, as well as content commonly found in the normal practices, responsibilities, and foundations of economic development.